jahndae17/web-form-v4-architecture/Promaps/New Component.md

 - Event Handler decides WHEN to do it
 - No component ever handles its own events

-**Graphics are COORDINATED, not DIRECT**
+**Graphics are CENTRALIZED, not SCATTERED**
-- Components request visual operations through Event Handler
+- ALL visual operations flow through Graphics Handler exclusively
+- NO separate CSS files, NO direct styling, NO style manipulation
+- Graphics Handler maintains comprehensive visual state and coordination
-- Graphics Handler executes all visual operations
+- Components request visual changes, Graphics Handler executes them
-- No component directly manipulates styles, animations, or z-index
-- All visual state changes flow through the centralized graphics system
+- Behavior files specify visual requirements, Graphics Handler implements them

-**State is CENTRALIZED, not SCATTERED**
+**State is COORDINATED, not ISOLATED**
-- ChangeLog maintains all system state
+- ChangeLog maintains all system state including visual state
-- Handlers coordinate through shared context
+- Handlers coordinate through shared context and visual coordination
-- Components update data, Graphics Handler updates visuals
+- Components update data, Graphics Handler updates ALL visuals
-- No component maintains its own isolated visual state
+- No component maintains visual state outside Graphics Handler
+- All styling, animations, and visual effects are centrally managed